-7.76 NODAL THICKNESS
+7.88 NODAL THICKNESS

 This option is used to assign a thickness to a node or to a node set.
 There are no parameters.
-This keyword only makes sense for nodes belonging to plane stress elements, shell elements and beam elements.
+This keyword only makes sense for nodes belonging to plane stress/strain elements, shell elements and beam elements.
 For all of these except for the beam elements one thickness value should be given.
-For plane stress and shell elements this is the thickness in normal direction.
+For plane stress/strain and shell elements this is the thickness in normal direction.
 The normal direction can be defined by using the NORMAL keyword card.
 If none is defined, the normal is calculated based on the geometrical data.
 For beam elements two thicknesses can be defined: one in 1-direction and one in 2-direction.
 The 1-direction can be defined on the BEAM SECTION card, the 2-direction by the NORMAL card.

-The NODAL THICKNESS card takes precedence over any thickness definitions on the BEAM SECTION or SHELL SECTION card.
+The NODAL THICKNESS card takes precedence over any other thickness definitions if the NODAL THICKNESS parameter was selected on the BEAM SECTION, SHELL SECTION or SOLID SECTION card.
 Right now, it cannot be used for composite materials.
+For structures in which axisymmetric elements (type CAX^{}) are present any thickness defined on the present card for plane stress/strain and shell elements applies to 360° .